AI Summary

 Now, all you have to do to start accepting entries to your translated form is test it to see if everything works perfectly and then publish it.

-With WPML, you can translate:
+With Universally, you can translate:

 - Forms